 How Much Water is Safe to Drink from a Copper Vessel?

 We need copper in our daily consumption for a well-functioning body.
 And while copper also comes from other sources, such as dark chocolate or certain nuts, adding an additional source of copper is never a bad idea.
-The fact that the water copper levels in copper-infused water are well within the recommended limits means that it can be safe to drink it for as long as you wish.
+The fact that the copper levels in copper-infused water are well within the recommended limits means that it can be safe to drink it for as long as you wish.

-When It Is Dangerous to Drink from Copper Vessels
+When it is Dangerous to Drink from Copper Vessels

 Just like with anything else, there are always certain risks that may affect you negatively.
 This is inevitably true for copper vessels, and it boils down to how you use them, what you store in them, and whether they should be used for consumption purposes at all.